tamusjroyce/nodejs_directory_structure/README.md

 The above command will install folder_structure and a potato (because who doesn't want to install a potato? be sure to fork it) globally.

 ## RoadMap
+* Add Unit Tests, now that the code has been refactored
 * Setup a subfolder with a variety of folderLayout templates and examples similar to existing folder layout standards
 * Link node_module subfolders into project path (thus removing the need for bower or requirement of webpack) ** Support folder sync fallback if filesystem linking is not possible - using Atom's cross-platform FileSystem Watcher.